Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Centre County — September 2014

-Results: The jury returned a verdict of NOT GUILTY on the charges of Aggravated Assault, Simple Assault and Resisting Arrest.
+Results: The jury returned a verdict of NOT GUILTY on the charges of Aggravated Assault, Simple Assault, and Resisting Arrest.

 Centre County — September 2013

-Facts: Upon the advice of his prior counsel, Client rejected a written plea offer from the prosecution which required him to plead guilty to 25 counts of Possession Of Child Pornography in exchange for a recommended sentence of 11 and one-half s to 23 and one-half months of incarceration, plus a consecutive sentence of seven years of Probation.
+Facts: Upon the advice of his prior counsel, the client rejected a written plea offer from the prosecution which required him to plead guilty to 25 counts of Possession Of Child Pornography in exchange for a recommended sentence of 11 and one-half s to 23 and one-half months of incarceration, plus a consecutive sentence of seven years of Probation.

 In the Commonwealth’s handwritten plea offer, it was specified “Def. free to argue for county time compared to state.”
 In the Commonwealth’s typewritten plea offer, it was similarly asserted that “[i]n this offer, the Def. would be free to argue for county placement and the Commonwealth would argue for state placement.”